This post has been updated with the Commerce Department's decision.

 Alito's question was still in the realm of the hypothetical at the time, though.
-That is because it has been impossible to use that voting-eligible method, given there has been no accurate census block data that included citizenship.
-Which is where the new Justice Department push comes in.
-If the question is added to the Census — which is still undecided — it could supply that data and open the door for states to actually draw districts according to who is and is not eligible to vote.
+That is because it has been impossible to use that voting-eligible method, given that there has been no accurate census block data that included citizenship.
+Which is where the new Commerce Department decision comes in.
+With this question added, it can supply that data and open the door for states to actually draw districts according to who is and who is not eligible to vote.

 That could have a major impact in certain areas.
-That is because the current method has resulted in some Democratic districts with far fewer eligible voters than Republican ones.
-As I wrote back in 2014, Pew data showed one heavily Hispanic congressional district in California included a sizable majority (57 percent) of residents who were not eligible to vote.
+That's because the current method has resulted in some Democratic districts with far fewer eligible voters than Republican ones.
+As I wrote back in 2014, Pew data showed that one heavily Hispanic congressional district in California included a sizable majority (57 percent) of residents who were not eligible to vote.

 Here is how widely congressional districts across the country varied by percentage of voter-eligible population (these are not the districts that could be redrawn, mind you, but it gives a sense for how state legislative districts also vary):

-As Scherer notes, demographer Andrew Beveridge estimated in 2016 that this would help Republicans pick up several state legislative seats in states like Texas, California, Florida and New York.
-Redistricting is inherently a game of inches, where small shifts can determine who controls the drawing of maps that will last for a decade.
-For a Republican Party that has already dominated that game in recent years, a few more inches would be pretty significant.
+Demographer Andrew Beveridge estimated in 2016 that this would help Republicans pick up several state legislative seats in states such as Texas, California, Florida and New York.
+Redistricting is inherently a game of inches, where small shifts can determine who controls the drawing of maps that will last a decade.
+For a Republican Party that has dominated that game in recent years, a few more inches would be pretty significant.